yokolet/curriculum.v2/outline/setup_osx.md

 You can now open files and folders in Light Table from the command line by entering `light-table path/to/the/file/you/want/to/open.clj`.

-## Testing your setup
+## Test your setup

-You have set up Java, Leiningen, Light Table, and Git on your computer--all the tools you will need for this course.
+You have set up Java, Leiningen, Light Table, and Git on your computer--all the tools you will need for this workshop.
 Before starting, we need to test them out.

 #### Cloning out github repository